After completing the Dyson V12 and V15 comparison, I’ll continue my series on comparing their stick vacuums – this time, the Micro and V12 Detect.

 - Dyson V12 vs. V8

 - Dyson V12 Detect vs. V11 Torque Drive

 Like all stick vacuums, the Dyson Micro and V12 Detect need some TLC to function efficiently for years.

-You’ll be spending over $400 for these products, so it makes sense to ensure that these will run as long as possible.
+You’ll be spending over $400 for these products, so ensuring that these will run as long as possible makes sense.